Mossman, Queensland: Growth period

 In June 1905, tenders were called to erect a Catholic church in Mossman.
 On Sunday 21 January 1906, St Augustine's Catholic church was consecrated by Bishop James Murray in the presence of several hundred spectators.

 On Thursday 16 March 1911, a cyclone hit Mossman and Port Douglas doing considerable damage.
 In Mossman, over 80 people were homeless and the Catholic and Anglican churches were destroyed.
+On Sunday 11 February 1912, a new St Augustine's Catholic Church was opened by Bishop Murray on Junction Road.
+Following the cyclone, many Port Douglas residents chose not to rebuild and instead relocated to the more prosperous Mossman.

 The 1934 St Augustine's combined Catholic church and school building (centre) and the Sisters of Mercy convent (right).
 The school now occupies both buildings as the convent has closed and a new church has been built.

+Consolidation as administrative centre

+During the interwar period, Mossman consolidated its position as the district's administrative and commercial centre.
+An influx of migrant workers from Italy, Yugoslavia and Malta substantially increased sugar production, and by the mid-1920s pressure grew to formally shift the seat of government to Mossman.

+Throughout the 1930s Mossman cemented its status as the region's premier town.
+The opening of Captain Cook Highway in 1933, constructed as part of the Forgan SmithGovernment's Unemployment Relief Scheme, led to the closure of the portion of the region's tramways connecting Mossman and Port Douglas.
+The 1930s also brought significant public investment under Douglas Shire Council Chairman R.D.
+Rex, including the construction of a new Shire Hall, a hospital, and the National Bank of Australasia.